Dependencies are a crucial part of project management as they define the relationship between activities and teams.

 Critical path example

-In the example on the diagram, the sequence of activities C1-C2-C3 represents the critical path since it takes the least amount of days to complete.
+In the above example, the sequence of activities C1-C2-C3 represents the critical path since it takes the longest to complete.

-As a project manager, you must ensure project stakeholders understand the dependencies between tasks and activities and how they can affect the project.
+As a project manager, you must ensure the stakeholders understand the dependencies between tasks and activities and how they can affect the project.

 💡 Plaky Pro Tip